Top 10 Tips for Closing Your Pool

 6. Backwash Your Pool Filter

-7. Drain Pool Lines and Add Pool Antifreeze (for freezing temperatures only)
+7. Drain Pool Lines and Add Pool Antifreeze (for Freezing Temperatures Only)

-This tip prevents the costly repairs that come from burst of damaged pipes.
+This tip prevents the costly repairs that come from burst or damaged pipes in freezing weather.
 Most pool equipment has a drain plug to allow water to drain out.
-Make sure that you drain the pool pump, pool filter, pool heater and any other pool equipment you may have.
+Make sure you drain the pool pump, pool filter, pool heater, and any other pool equipment you may have.

-8. Install an Air Pillow (for above ground pools)
+8. Install an Air Pillow (for Above Ground Pools)

 10. Monitor Chemical Balance Monthly